drvinceknight/list-of-dev-things/README.md

 [![Join the chat at https://gitter.im/drvinceknight/list-of-dev-things](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/drvinceknight/list-of-dev-things?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A repository containing lists of concepts, tutorials etc to be able to do development.

 I often take on students at the beginning of their coding 'careers' and this repository is meant to be a list of things that they should learn/take a look at before getting started. **Pull requests welcome**.

-In general the development I do is either for [sagemath](http://sagemath.org/) or to build [python](https://www.python.org/) libraries.
+In general the development I do is either for [python](https://www.python.org/).

 ## General concepts